Moddable-OpenSource/moddable/documentation/pins/audioout.md

 #### Enqueuing tones and silence

 To `enqueue` a tone, provide the frequency and number of samples.
 The square wave will be generated.
 The following queues 8000 samples of a 440 Hz A natural.
-Pass `Infiinty` for the sample count to play the tone until `flush`,  `stop`, or `close`.
+Pass `Infinty` for the sample count to play the tone until `flush`,  `stop`, or `close`.

 ```js
 audio.enqueue(0, AudioOut.Tone, 440, 8000);
 ```
-To `enqueue` slience, provide the number of samples.
+To `enqueue` silence, provide the number of samples.
 Queuing silence is useful for adding precise gaps between audio buffers.
 The following queues 11025 samples of silence.

 ```js
 audio.enqueue(0, AudioOut.Silence, 8000);